 Rukmani Birla Hospital, Jaipur is a renowned multispecialty hospital famous for its unparalleled care for patients.
 We have the latest clinical equipment in our hospital that assists us to offer top-notch treatment.
-Our highly-talented and proficient doctors ensure a smooth experience throughout the patient’s journey.
+Get in touch with Our highly-talented and proficient doctors to ensure a smooth experience throughout the patient’s journey.

 Here’s why we can be the right pick for you:

 Coronary artery bypass grafting surgery is recommended for individuals suffering from severe coronary artery diseases that can cause a heart attack or a stroke.
 CABG is suggested when other treatments like medications, and lifestyle changes aren’t working.

 On-pump bypass surgery is a traditional method to perform bypass surgery whereas, in off-pump surgery, there is no requirement of connecting to a cardiopulmonary bypass machine.

 The most complications after heart bypass surgery are stroke, wound infection, the prolonged need for mechanical ventilation, myocardial infarction, and bleeding.

 RBH (Rukmani Birla Hospital) | Patient Testimonial | Dr. Bhavati Prasad | Dr. Alok Mathur